VH-Lab/NDI-matlab/docs/reference/+ndi/element.m.md

   integer, then INT2STR is used to produce a string.
 If it is an epoch identifier string, then it is returned.

-Help for ndi.element/epoch2str is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element/epoch2str is inherited from superclass ndi.epoch.epochset
 ```

 ---